-6.2.2 The main known attacks
+5.2.2 The main known attacks

-A hacker of a WSN will act to reach a given goal.
-To determine the hacker intention, we can observe his strategy.
+Pointing out that threats and attacks are different, a hacker of a WSN will act to reach a given goal.
+To determine a hacker's intention, we can observe his strategy.
 An attack sequence could be depicted in three phases:

-- Collection of information;
+- Collecting information,

-- Exploiting the collected information;
+- Exploiting the collected information,

 - Causing damage.